Banking Checking Accounts

 • Is there a minimum balance requirement?
 Some bank accounts may require you to maintain a minimum balance to avoid monthly service fees.
 While this fee can sometimes be avoided with direct deposit, not all seniors have that option if they no longer have a paycheck coming in.

 • Is it FDIC-insured?: Make sure the bank has FDIC insurance to know that your money is safe up to insurance limits.
-Most reputable banks have this coverage.
+All reputable banks offer this coverage, and reputable credit unions offer NCUA insurance.

 FAQs